commercelayer/mfe-checkout/README.md

 | [Stripe](https://docs.commercelayer.io/developers/v/how-tos/payments/stripe)                  | Credit card                                                                                                                                             | &check;         |
 | [Manual gateway](https://docs.commercelayer.io/developers/v/how-tos/payments/manual-payments) | Manual payment                                                                                                                                          | &cross;         |

+> When using PayPal via Adyen please make sure to properly [set up third-party access](https://docs.adyen.com/payment-methods/paypal/web-drop-in#grant-api-access) on your PayPal first.

 #### Logged customers

 If the access token used to build the checkout URL is a [customer token](https://docs.commercelayer.io/developers/authentication/password) customers will see their saved credit cards in their customer wallet and will be able to reuse them to accelerate the payment process.

+#### Single payment method
+If there is only one [payment method](https://docs.commercelayer.io/developers/v/api-reference/payment_methods) available in the market the order belongs to, the Checkout application will autoselect that payment method and let you directly place the order.

 #### Zero-balance